lidofinance/dc4bc/HowTo.md

 - Collect commits and broadcast deals - you'll be collecting each other's commits and sending each participant a private message that will be used to construct your key shard
 - Collect deals and broadcast reconstructed public key - you'll be using private messages from other people to generate your key shard

-Further actions are repetitive:
+Further actions are repetitive.
 For each step check for new pending operations:
 ```
 $ ./dc4bc_cli get_operations --listen_addr localhost:8080
 Please, select operation: